Oushesh/Working_Protocol/README.md

    * AuthO: check for authentification status in the app.

 ## Frontend
+   * Next.js, tailwind.css (only) since I have an eye for design I will check if we can build this with AI (huge thing here)
+   * tailwind.css

 ## My say on User Experience:
    * AuthO on user experience